flaneurette/Windows-Migrate/README.md

 ### On the old Windows PC:
 1. Copy the `Migrate` folder to your **Desktop**.
 Follow these steps **in order**
+2. As administrator, right click:
-2. As **administrator**, right-click `Migrate/Export/ExportWindowsSettings.bat` to export all Windows settings.
+3. `Migrate/Export/ExportWindowsSettings.bat` to export all Windows settings.
-3. As **administrator**, right-click `Migrate/Export/CopyUserData.bat` to export user data (backup AppData & Desktop to external disk).
+4. `Migrate/Export/CopyUserData.bat` to export user data (backup AppData & Desktop to external disk).

 **Note**: After running these scripts, be sure that you copy the /Migrate/ folder from the old PC's Desktop to the new PC's Desktop.
 (The CopyUserData.bat script also copies the entire desktop on your old PC to your external drive, so on the new PC you should copy the /Migrate/folder from the external backup to your new desktop!)